Geolm/onedraw/doc/part2.md

 ## Predicate + exclusive scan

-We use the classic pattern :
+To keep the order of commands, we use the classic pattern :

 ![predicate](predicate.png)

 * A **predicate compute shader** evaluates the visibility of each command (one thread per command) and writes the result — `0` or `1` — to a buffer.
 * An **exclusive scan compute shader** then processes this buffer to build a compact list of visible command indices.
-* Finally, another compute shader uses this list to write the corresponding commands into the output buffer.
+* Finally, another compute shader uses this predicate and the indices lists to write the corresponding commands into the output buffer.
   This approach allows us to keep a **thread-per-command** model while efficiently filtering out invisible ones.

 This process is applied for all regions.